crazcalm/Blog/content/post/laziness_saves_christmas.md

       return false, nil
     }

-(Lazy me writes out the rest of the application my downtime, but don't tell anyone!)
+(I then write the rest of the application in my downtime, but don't tell anyone!
+I am suppose to be lazy.)

 <image src="/img/secret.jpg">